-- You must have superuser privileges to access the Performance Diagnostic dashboard. - You must ensure that the EDB Wait States module is installed.
-Modify the postgresql.conf file, adding the edb\wait\states library to the list of libraries in the shared\preload\libraries parameter:
+- You must have super user privileges to access the Performance Diagnostic dashboard. - Ensure that EDB Wait States module of EDB Postgres Advanced Server is installed.
+Modify the postgresql.conf file, adding the edb\wait\states library to the list of libraries in the shared\preload\libraries parameter: shared\preload\libraries = '\$libdir/edb\wait\states'.

-'''

-shared_preload_libraries = '$libdir/edb_wait_states'

-'''

-Then, restart the database server, and create the extension:
+Restart the database server, and then create the following extension for the maintenance database: CREATE EXTENSION edb\wait\states;

-'''

-CREATE EXTENSION edb_wait_states;

-'''